What was the cost of Commonwealth Games 2022? How much money UK spent on Birmingham - where investment’s gone

 It is also a fraction of the price the UK paid to host the London 2012 Olympics, which cost almost £9 billion.
 But, it has piled pressure on Birmingham City Council’s finances.
 Before the event, the BBC reported that the local authority was expected to stump up £184.2 million, £75 million of which was due to come from what were referred to as ‘partners’.
 However, it had only been able to secure £50 million of this investment.

 While £25 million may not sound like a significant figure in the context of a city budget worth billions, Birmingham is currently seeing its financial deficit grow at a rate of £14 million a month.
 This shortfall is primarily down to a spate of equal pay claims, but the cost of the Commonwealth Games will not have helped matters.

 The situation almost certainly rules Birmingham out of being the host of the 2026 edition of the games.
 The Australian state of Victoria was meant to host the next event but has been forced to pull out due to soaring costs.

 What is Commonwealth games money being spent on?

 One of the key aims for the organisers of the Commonwealth Games is to leave behind long-term infrastructure that can support the host city and its citizens.
 Or, in other words, a legacy.
 In Birmingham, two of the major projects are:

 - The renovation of the Alexander Stadium - an athletics track in the Perry Barr area of the city that’s had its permanent capacity upped to 18,000

-- The construction of the Sandwell Aquatics Centre - a brand new swimming and diving centre in Smethwick that will open to the public in summer 2023
+- The construction of the Sandwell Aquatics Centre - a brand new swimming and diving centre in Smethwick that opened to the public in 2023